ariellepollock/ariellepollock/README.md

-### Hey 👋 I’m Arielle, a product manager and multidisiplinary designer 👩🏻‍💻
-I’m coming from a background in industrial design and 10+ years of experience as a hybrid designer and director focusing on advertising, art direction, digital design, and brand identity systems.
+a### Hey 👋 I’m Arielle, a product manager and multidisiplinary designer 👩🏻‍💻 I’m coming from a background in industrial design and 10+ years of experience as a hybrid designer and director focusing on advertising, art direction, digital design, and brand identity systems.
 I want to utilize my multidisciplinary design knowledge to bridge the gap between software engineering and communication design.
 Chicago-based, but you can often find me sampling other cities.

-- 👀 I’m interested in the bridge between software and design
+- 👀 I’m interested in generative ai
 - 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on creative endeavors
 - ⚡ Fun fact: I used to be a glass blowing apprentice!